mrcnski/signor.dev/resume.md

 - Led large-scale project to secure backend (*node*) from arbitrary code execution, using e.g. low-level OS facilities like syscalls.
-- Worked with cofounder to implement, test, and document the parallelization of the protocol (*asynchronous backing*), resulting in up to 2x efficiency increase.
+- Worked with cofounder to implement, test, and document the parallelization of the protocol (*asynchronous backing*), resulting in up to 2x increase in throughput.
 - Led an effort to mentor new devs and facilitate third-party contributions.
 - [[My PRs](https://github.com/paritytech/polkadot-sdk/commits?author=mrcnski)] - Each commit is a squashed PR.